 As a child, the Guard Battalion was the place where the heir to the throne felt most comfortable.
 This led to his lifelong passion for military parades and uniforms.

-All in all, he was the opposite of his father, King Frederick William II.
-This vivacious and fun-loving man had brought the country to the brink of bankruptcy with favoritism, mistress economy
+All in all, he was the opposite of his father King Frederick William II.
+This vivacious and fun-loving man had brought the country to the brink of bankruptcy with his favoritism, mistress economy

 and constant warfare.
 After his father's death in 1797, the young king decided to put an end to everything that contradicted the commandments of justice, incorruptibility and thrift under his

 reign.
 Being a downright pacifist, his foreign policy goals were neutrality and peace, so he often acted as a mediator in European conflicts.

 The so called 'Prussian reforms' transformed Prussia into a modern state.
 The king no longer ruled as an absolutist monarch, but delegated responsibility to his top officials.
 They advised

 him and independently implemented directives in their departments.